gaurs/gfg-parser/README.md

 # Geeks for Geeks content parser

-A spring-boot based stand alone application that generates minimal bootstrap pages of geeksforgeeks pages. **This is strictly for informational/educational purpose and not for any other benifits**.
+A spring-boot based stand alone application that generates minimal bootstrap pages of geeksforgeeks pages.
+> This is strictly for informational/educational purpose and not for any other benifits.

 ### How to Install
 --